 Your showers, taps and fixtures aren’t affected by water pressure.
 You can buy your shower heads, taps, accessories and more freely.

-How to Determine Your Water Pressure
+How do You Determine Your Water Pressure?

 Your exact water pressure won’t really matter when buying a kitchen tap.
 You just need to know if your water system is ‘high’ or ‘low’ pressure.